MicrosoftDataAndAnalytics/DataScienceEssentials/Introduction-To-Data-Science/README.md

 ## Slides

 **Introduction to Data Science** provides a high-level overview of data science theory.
-[NEED LINK]
+[NEED SLIDES]

 **Data Science Process** contains lecture material introduces the process data scientist use to approach problems.
 There are notes on historical approaches to data mining and data science.
-[NEED LINK]
+[NEED SLIDES]

 **Introduction to Machine Learning** introduces students to the basic concepts of machine learning theory.
-[NEED LINK]
+[NEED SLIDES]

 ## Labs

-**Introduction to Data Science** provides a high-level overview of data science theory.
-[NEED LINK]
+Lab 1 - Getting Started with Azure Machine Learning.

-## Labs
+## Data

 **Introduction to Data Science** provides a high-level overview of data science theory.
 [NEED LINK]